-To know which foot to use for pushing, you can do simple activities to determine this.
+To know which foot to use for pushing, you can do simple activities to determine.
 You can try to play tug-of-war with a friend.
 Notice carefully how you naturally position your feet when pulling the rope.

 Once you figure out how to properly position yourself on the board, it is time to find your balance while the board is stationary.
-If you can’t balance on a still deck, it will most likely be very difficult to properly control your board once you are moving.
+If you can’t balance on a still deck, it will most likely be very difficult to control your board once you are moving properly.

 Pushing The Longboard

-You’re now ready to begin to actually move on your board.
-Place the deck on a flat pavement, somewhere where there are no cracks or pieces of gravel.
+You’re now ready to begin actually to move on your board.
+Place the deck on flat pavement, somewhere where there are no cracks or pieces of gravel.
 Once you’ve learned how to stand on your board, the rest will be much easier.

 Place your stabilizing foot on the center of the board.
 Once one foot is on the board, try pushing with your main accelerating foot.
 Try to adjust the angle of your feet to at least 45 degrees to the board.
 This is to optimize your control on the board.